gnugat/gnugat.github.io/_sculpin/source/_posts/2016-03-16-ultimate-symfony-skeleton.md

 should look like.

 The best way to tackle this is to first start small (everything in `src/AppBundle`), and then move gradually files around.
-It's also important to make ure that change is possible.
+It's also important to make sure that change is possible.

 Here are some alternative ways of organizing the project directory tree: